bombasticSlacks/Aspirant/Game/Conjurer.md

 #### Bound Summon
 You can maintain one summoned creature long term without requiring skill tests or active focus.

+#### Mage Hand
+You can levitate things up to your RES in size and RES x 2 meters away as naturally as picking them up normally.

 ---
 ### Advanced
 #### Expert Conjuration